 Is It Right for You?

-Starting in 2014, almost everyone should be able to get health coverage.
+Almost everyone should be able to get health coverage.
 In fact, if you don’t have a plan, you may have to pay a tax penalty.
-The question becomes, which plan is right for you and your family?
+The question is, which plan is right for you and your family?

 If you don’t qualify for AHCCCS based on your disability, you may still qualify under other AHCCCS rules and you should consider other options we will introduce, including Medicare and private health insurance.